Foundation

 Down on the Farm

-Down on the Farm is a hands on agricultural learning experience designed for students in kindergarten through 5th grade.
+Down on the Farm is a hands on agricultural learning experience that takes place each year during the Fair.
+This field trip is designed for students in kindergarten through 5th grade.
 With over 10 interactive stations, children explore everything from crops and livestock to the origins of everyday items like clothing, food, and more.
 It’s a fun and memorable way to connect kids with where their essentials come from and why agriculture matters.

 Ag Bags